christiandudel/dtms/README.md

 The basic workflow consists of four main steps.
 First, the multistate model is defined in a general way which describes the states included in the model and its timescale (model setup).
 Second, the input data has to be reshaped and cleaned.
-Third, a regression model is fitted to predict transition probabilities.
+Third, transition probabilities are estimated, either via multinomial logistic regression or nonparametrically.
 Fourth, Markov chain methods are applied to calculate statistics to describe the model.
 These steps and the corresponding functions are described below.
-Note that not all arguments of each function are described, and the help files for the individual functions contain useful additional information.
+Note that not all arguments of each function are described, and in many cases the help files for the individual functions contain useful additional information.

 ### Model setup